Mega Man: Original series

 Enemies are weak to at least one weapon; for instance, Fire Man will take more damage from Ice Man's weapon than from other weapons.
 This concept draws inspiration from rock-paper-scissors.
 Robot Master levels can generally be completed in any order, resulting in a strategic hallmark of the series: determining the best order to defeat bosses and earn weapons.
 Sequels of Mega Man games contain new enemies alongside familiar ones, new bosses, new weapons, and occasionally new gadgets that Mega Man could use.
-Starting from Mega Man 3, Rush—Mega Man's trusty robot dog companion became a series mainstay, and later installments would provide Rush abilities for Mega Man to use.
+Mega Man 3 introduced Rush, a robot dog companion for Mega Man, and later installments would provide Rush with additional abilities for Mega Man to use.
 Mega Man 3 and 4 gave Mega Man the ability to slide and charge his buster, respectively, though he was unable to use these abilities in Mega Man 9 and 10.
-Later installments of the series give the player the option of commanding other player characters with different abilities, such as Proto Man, Duo, and Bass.
+Later installments of the series give the player the option of commanding other player characters, such as Proto Man and Bass.

 The Classic series has yet to reach a definite conclusion.
 Originally developed for the NES, the original Mega Man series experienced graphical improvements in fourth and fifth-generation installments.
 The series had no games developed for sixth-generation consoles but returned in the seventh generation purposely sporting graphics, sound, and gameplay similar to the original NES games to inspire a nostalgic look and feel, distributed as downloadable content instead of retail games like the previous installments.

 On December 4, 2017, Capcom announced that a new game in the classic series, Mega Man 11, would be released in late 2018.
 Unlike Mega Man 9 and 10, this game makes a return to the modern era, featuring Mega Man in a 2.5D environment, with 3D cel-shaded graphics, and is presented in a widescreen aspect ratio.
 When using a special weapon, in addition to changing colors, Mega Man's armor also changes appearance.
+On December 11, 2025, a twelfth entry in the classic series, Mega Man: Dual Override was announced at The Game Awards 2025, with its release year set for 2027.